mauroservienti/milestone.github.io/_posts/nservicebus-integrationtesting-baby-steps.md

 - What kind of integration testing are NServiceBuse users expecting to perform?
 - Which parts of the system cannot be unit tested?

-As mentioned in the above-linked article, the main driver is what I like to call choreography testing when it comes to integration testing.
+As mentioned in the above article, the main driver is what I like to call choreography testing when it comes to integration testing.
 Choreography testing's primary goal is to validate that one or more business scenarios behave as expected.
-A business scenario is handled by many components in a distributed system, being autonomous or business components, hosted by as many again endpoints.
-The sample provided in the GitHub repository goes like follows:
+A business scenario is handled by many components in a distributed system, being autonomous or business components, hosted by as many endpoints.
+The sample provided in the GitHub repository goes like this:

 - `MyService` sends `AMessage` to `MyOtherService`.
 - `MyOtherService` replies with a `AReplyMessage`.
 - `MyService` handles `AReplyMessage` and sends locally to itself a `StartASaga` message.
 - `ASaga` is started in `MyService`.

-Looking ab the above "business story," the test needs to be able to assert that `ASaga` started and that `MyService` handled `AReplyMessage`.
+Looking at the above "business story," the test needs to be able to assert that `ASaga` started and that `MyService` handled `AReplyMessage`.

 Choreography testing is an important part of the integration testing needs; however, users also need to test other aspects of their systems that a unit testing-based approach cannot solve.